 Various motorcycles have been instrumented to validate the pre-ES data.
-Road tests have been preformed to validate the wheel speeds as compared to GPS based data acquisition systems.
-A list of the validated motorcycles to date can be seen below:
+Road tests have been performed to validate the wheel speeds as compared to GPS based data acquisition systems.
+A partial list of the validated motorcycles to date can be seen below:

 13-17 Ninja 300